 - The games have to be quick and simple – this benefits both the teacher preparing them and the students playing them.

-- For technical reasons, it is not practical to have the children directly play against each other, even though this would be more enjoyable.
-It is much easier if only the teacher controls the game while sharing his/her screen.
+- For technical reasons, it may not be practical to have the children directly play against each other, even though this would be more enjoyable.
+It is easier if only the teacher controls the game while sharing his/her screen.
 The students get to watch, answer questions and give directions, while the teacher performs the actions for them.

 * Click HERE for an example video from Natalie’s online classroom.*